extrimelife/extrimelife/README.md

-# Hi there,my name is Roman Khilchenko :wave:
+# Hi there,my name is Roman Khilchenko:wave:

 ## :link: I'm a strong entry level IOS developer from USA.
 - :computer: I have completed several courses on IOS development.
 The first course was held in an online school [Netology.ru](https://netology.ru).
 My certificate link :trophy: [Netology.ru](https://netology.ru/backend/api/user/programs/24899/pdf_certificate), as a graduation project, we wrote a small application social network, this is App there in my GitHub.
 After finishing the course, i had a little experience and decided to continue studying at school [Swiftbook.org](https://swiftbook.org).
 I have a several certificates: